 Odesser said that for both parties, it usually makes sense to keep assets separate, to be very clear as to who owns what, and to discuss how they plan to finance a new home or a second home.

 Indeed, to protect assets acquired before remarrying, you should keep them in your own name and not add your new spouse as a joint account holder.

 There are several reasons for keeping assets separate.

 “If someone is remarrying and one or both parties have children from their previous relationship, they may want to keep assets separate for ease of distribution upon death,” Odesser said.
 Keeping second-marriage finances separate also makes it easier for the couple to split up if they later divorce.

 “For expenses in the new marriage, the couple may decide to proportionally share expenses, based upon their income and assets, or they may share equally,” Odesser said.
 This arrangement can be negotiated and is something many people did not do or consider the first time around.

 For any complex situation, it may be helpful to consult an estate planning attorney, who may recommend setting up a trust to facilitate the management and future transfer of assets.
 (Related: MassMutual’s wealth management and trust services)

 “As you move forward, be sure that you both agree on any investment, insurance, or estate planning decision you make.
 It’s important that both spouses stay informed about their overall financial health,” Allen said.

 Learn more from MassMutual…

-This article was first published in June, 2016.
+This article was originally published in February 2018.
 It has been updated.